Stainless steel 304

 Stainless steel 304 Introduction

-Stainless Steel 304 – The extruded bar is a chromium-nickel austenitic stainless steel with good strength and excellent corrosion resistance as supplied in the annealed condition with a typical Brinell hardness of 175.
+Stainless Steel 304 – This extruded bar is a chromium-nickel austenitic stainless steel known for its good strength and excellent corrosion resistance.
+It is typically supplied in the annealed condition with a Brinell hardness of approximately 175.

-Characterised by high corrosion resistance in corrosive environments, this metal exhibits excellent resistance to most oxidizing agents, general foodstuffs, sterilising solutions, dyestuffs, most organic chemicals, plus a wide variety of inorganic chemicals also hot petroleum gases, steam combustion gases, nitric acid and to a lesser extent sulphuric acid.
-It displays good oxidation resistance at elevated temperatures and has excellent weldability.
+304 stainless steel is characterised by its high resistance to corrosion in a variety of harsh environments.
+It offers excellent resistance to most oxidising agents, general foodstuffs, sterilizing solutions, dyestuffs, most organic chemicals, and a wide range of inorganic chemicals.
+It also withstands exposure to hot petroleum gases, steam, combustion gases, nitric acid, and, to a lesser degree, sulfuric acid.
+Additionally, it has good oxidation resistance at elevated temperatures and is highly weldable.

-304 cannot be hardened by thermal treatment, but strength and hardness can be increased substantially by cold working, with a subsequent reduction in ductility.
+This grade of stainless steel cannot be hardened through heat treatment, but its strength and hardness can be significantly increased by cold working, though this process reduces its ductility.

 Related Specifications